STUDENT HANDBOOK TABLE OF CONTENTS

 • Legal Drafting for Transactional Practice

-• Life Cycle of the Corporation
+• Life Cycle of a Corporation

 • Mediation Practicum I